Eoin-ONeill-Yokai/steambox/README.md

 ```

 While it's not strictly necessary to call create with the `--home` flag, isolating the home directory of the distrobox steam prevents potential mixups with other versions of steam installed on the system.

+ ### Known (Steam) Problems

+ - For DS5 controllers, occasionally the controller will not be detected/registered with steam input when plugged in while steam is running.
+Rebooting steam should resolve the issue.
+ - On some systems, you might not have the correct firewall settings enabled for *Game File Transfer over Local Network*.
+On fedora systems, for example, make sure you configure your firewall so that all of steam's game transfer ports are supported (both the data broadcast and discovery ports.)